kianzq/kianUNI-CYBSEC-PROJ-Portfolio/BASDA/README.md

 ## Technologies
 Attack Simulation Tools (HiddenEye, KeyLogger integration, Phishing Server, Ngrok, and Socail Engineering (Victims Attempts)), Log Analysis (PhishTool, WHOIS Lookup, SPF Checks, Wireshark (Traffic Packets), HTTP Requests), Threat Modeling Concepts

-> Note: This project is intended for educational and defensive security analysis.
+> Note: This project is based on a university assignment and has been adapted for portfolio purposes.
+All content is sanitized and does not include exploit payloads or sensitive information.